ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-using_ctrmap/bw_b2w2-using_ctrmap.md

 ---

 #### NPC Editor
-The NPC Editor allows for modifcation of the NPCs on the map.
+The NPC Editor lets you edit things such as the placement or direction of an NPC along with things like which graphic or script is used by an NPC.

 ![](img/image-16.png)